Parmod2310/Parmod2310/README.md

 ## 💬 Testimonials

-> **Parmod brings a unique blend of technical skills and creativity to the table.
-His AI and machine learning models exceeded expectations and showed great potential.** -  Lead Data Scientist at Brainwave Matrix Solutions
+> **Parmod demonstrated outstanding technical skills and collaboration during his internship.
+His work on Cesium Signals and AI implementations significantly contributed to our engineering research efforts.** – **Paul George Savluc**, CEO of OpenQQuantify

 > **Parmod is a true innovator in the field of AI and Data Science.
 His passion for accessible technology and his ability to develop impactful AI-powered solutions is unmatched.** - **Kanav Bansal** Chief Data Scientist at Innomatics Research Labs